CodeMaster-K/YouTube-Focus/README.md

-**🧠 FinalTube – Smarter YouTube, Your Way**
+**🧠 YourTube – Smarter YouTube, Your Way**

-FinalTube is a lightweight browser tool that filters and customizes YouTube to give you a distraction-free experience.
-Designed to help you focus on the content you care about, FinalTube removes clutter and lets you take control of your YouTube time.
+YourTube is a lightweight browser tool that filters and customizes YouTube to give you a distraction-free experience.
+Designed to help you focus on the content you care about, YourTube removes clutter and lets you take control of your YouTube time.

 **🚀 Features**